The Inside-Outsider: How to deal with vendors that have privileged access

 Summary

-This article discusses the significant security and compliance risks posed by vendors and third parties who are granted privileged access to an organization's systems.
-It highlights the challenges in managing these "Inside-Outsiders" due to less rigorous vetting compared to internal employees and limited visibility into their activities.
-The piece promises to outline best practices for securing and managing this access.
+This article discusses the security risks posed by vendors and third parties who are granted privileged access to an organization's systems.
+It highlights the challenges of managing this 'insider-outsider' risk due to less rigorous vetting and opaque visibility into vendor employee activities.
+The piece promises to cover why this access is a significant risk and offer best practices for secure, compliant, and efficient management of such access.

 IFF Assessment